-| How HDTV Differs from Analog TV
+| | | | | How HDTV Differs from Analog TV

-HDTV has higher resolution meaning
+How HDTV Differs from Analog TV HDTV has higher resolution meaning

 sharper, clearer pictures: The image on a television is composed of small picture elements called pixels.
 The pixels in HDTV are closely packed together to provide a highly detailed picture.
 Current analog TVs display an image of 200,000 pixels.
 The minimum DTV signal shows 300,000 pixels and hits a maximum of two million for HDTV, the best of the 18 ATSC formats.

-HDTV has a widescreen format:
+HDTV has a wide screen format:

-In addition to providing improved picture quality with more visible detail, HDTV is transmitted in a widescreen display commonly referred to as a 16:9 format, meaning that the picture is 16 units wide by 9 units high.
+In addition to providing improved picture quality with more visible detail, HDTV is transmitted in a wide screen display commonly referred to as a 16:9 format, meaning that the picture is 16 units wide by 9 units high.
 A conventional analog display is 4 units wide by 3 units high, or 4:3.
 Thus the 16:9 display provides a wider image area that more closely matches the movie theater experience.

 HDTV has better sound: